INTI-CMNB/KiKit/doc/panelization.md

 ```
 millFillets(self, millRadius)
 ```
-Add fillets to inner conernes which will be produced a by mill with given radius.
+Add fillets to inner corners which will be produced by a mill with given radius.

 #### `orient`